ray-x/go.nvim/README.md

 ````
 :GoImpl {receiver} {interface}

-Also you can put cursor on struct and run
+Also, you can put the cursor on the struct and run

 ```vim
 :GoImpl {interface}